본문 바로가기

 "Attention Needed for Urban Food Deserts That Are Easy to Over

 "It may be hard to understand in Seoul, but there are places in South Korea where only two buses run a day.
-Watching elderly people wait endlessly for a bus while carrying heavy groceries after shopping, it feels like grocery shopping is a struggle for survival." - Cho Wonji, Senior Research Fellow at the Jeonbuk Research Institute
+Watching elderly residents wait endlessly for a bus while carrying heavy groceries after shopping, it feels like grocery shopping is practically a struggle for survival." - Cho Wonji, Senior Research Fellow at the Jeonbuk Research Institute

 Inter-Ministerial Cooperation Is Essential...
 Policy Support Needed Beyond Mobile Markets

-On the 1st, residents visiting the Door-to-Door Dangjin Rural Mobile Market set up at the Dogok 1-ri Village Hall in Hapdeok-eup, Dangjin, Chungnam, are purchasing goods.
+[Food Desert] ⑥ Address as a Critical Welfare Issue Linked to Survival: "Need for Diagnostic System and Inter-Ministerial Cooperation" On the 1st, residents visiting the Door-to-Door Dangjin Rural Mobile Market set up at the Dogok 1-ri Village Hall in Hapdeok-eup, Dangjin, Chungnam, are purchasing goods.
 Photo by Kang Jin-hyung

 Attention Needed for Urban Food Deserts as Well